Platform and Technology Capabilities

 Home / Insights / Blog / Building Cyber Resilience: Lessons Learned from Cyberattacks

-For 83% of businesses worldwide, it’s no longer “if” a data breach will occur but “when.”
-The constant slew of cyberattacks in recent times offers a huge learning lesson for every company operating in today’s competitive business landscape.
+In 2023, the global average cost of a data breach reached USD 4.45 million, marking a 15% increase over the past three years.
+The 2023 Las Vegas Casino attacks serve as a striking example of this escalating threat landscape.
+Attacks like these offer a huge learning lesson for every company operating in today’s competitive business landscape.
 Read on as we shed light on why incidents of cyberattacks are rising and the lessons we can learn from recent cyberattacks.

-Cyber resilience combines business continuity, information systems security, and organizational resilience.
-It refers to an organization’s ability to sustain intended outcomes despite challenging cyber events, such as cyberattacks, natural disasters, or economic downturns.
-Proficiency and resilience in information security directly impact an organization’s capacity to maintain uninterrupted business operations.
+Cyber resilience refers to an organization’s ability to sustain intended outcomes despite challenging cyber events, such as cyberattacks, natural disasters, or economic downturns.
+It combines business continuity, information systems security, and organizational resilience.

 Cyber resilience helps protect sensitive data, ensure operational continuity, maintain customer trust, and mitigate financial and reputational risks associated with cyber incidents.
 By implementing proactive measures, organizations can minimize the impact of cyberattacks and maintain essential business functions.